 Postcommodity’s multi-channel video installation, Gallup Motel Butchering, considers how the impulse to reproduce sub/urban development models out of sync with place specificities conflicts with land-specific cultural protocols that challenge hegemonic assumptions.

 Mixed-media artist Marie Watt brings people together in the form of a sewing circle to co-create elements that she develops into a larger artwork.
 She explains: “I am interested in how each person’s stitch is unique and signature-like.
 Threads come together to form a web, also a metaphor for community….
 In an age where so much of our lives are mediated by technology, there is something to be said for gathering in such an ordinary and neighborly way.”

 Nicholas Galanin grapples with the issue of climate change through his large-scale sculpture, We Dreamt Deaf from the perspective of a Native Alaskan artist whose approach to land-human dynamics closely parallels Hawaiian philosophies.
 Yet, the artist says We Dreamt Deaf, implicating all of humanity in the discussion of climate change, and the need for us to turn our attention toward the natural world.

-This exhibition is made possible by Native Arts & Cultures Foundation and Second Sister Foundation/RAINBOW PINEAPPLE FOUNDATION.
-Additional support provided by The Taiji and Naoko Terasaki Family Foundation.
+This exhibition is made possible by Native Arts & Cultures Foundation and Second Sister Foundation.
+Additional support provided by Herb and Nancy Conley, Judy Pyle and Wayne Pitluck, Elizabeth Grossman, The Taiji and Naoko Terasaki Family Foundation, and Sharon Twigg-Smith